iassadki/business-card-generator/README.md

 # business-card-generator

 ## 💻 About the project
-Website where you can choose and modify a dark and light business card.
+Website where you can choose and modify a dark and light business card, and generate it.
 Project done in a group of 3 people.

 ## ⚙️ Functionalities
 - Choose and modify a business card
+- Generate the business card

 ## 🛠 Technologies
 - Languages : `JavaScript`, `HTML`, `CSS`